-Consumer representatives
+Consumer Advisors

-Among our volunteers is a dedicated group of consumer representatives who partner with us to help improve our services for our patients, their families and carers.
-Consumer representatives can be involved in several ways.
-They participate in committees and working groups, attend focus group activities, review patient information developed by the hospital and share their stories in our publications.
-These representatives ensure the voice or needs of our patients, carers and families are heard within the organisation.
-Consumer representatives on our committees and working groups have continued to participate through online platforms.
-We thank them for adapting along with us to the new means of communication.
-We look forward to resuming our face-to-face meetings when it is safe to do so.
+Among our volunteers is a dedicated group of consumer advisors (previously referred to as consumer representatives).
+Our consumer advisors partner with us to help improve our services.
+They participate in committees and working groups, attend focus group activities, review patient information and share their stories in our publications.
+These advisors ensure the voice or needs of our patients, carers and families are heard within our hospital.